shc-vj/SHCTimeIntervalFormatter/README.md

 - `SHCTimeIntervalFormatterNumericMSStyle` - hours never displayed, minutes can be greater than 59 ex.
 '112:15'
 -	`SHCTimeIntervalFormatterNumericSStyle` - display only seconds ex.
 '6735'-

-`allowMiliseconds` - display or not miliseconds parts of `NSTimeInterval`, if set to `NOT` (default) specified time interval is rounded to a nearest integer count of seconds
+`allowMiliseconds` - display or not miliseconds parts of `NSTimeInterval`, if set to `NO` (default) specified time interval is rounded to a nearest integer count of seconds

 `useLeadingZerosForMinutes` -  use or not a leading zeros for minutes component for intervals below an hour.
  </br>Apply to: